Code-Institute-Submissions/connect-four-1/README.md

 # Future Features

+## Timer

+The timer would add an extra bit of challenge to the user experience and definitely worth implementing as a future feature.
+Details of the logic flow of the timer can be seen in the [Flowchart](<#flowchart>) section above but it wasn't implemented in the end due to time constraints.

 ## Single Player Mode

 A mode where the user plays against the computer would add a better user experience to the game and appeal to a wider range of people.